-Accordingly the Company is not in compliance with Recommendation 2.1 at this time because the Committee does not have 3 members and has an equal number of Independent and non-Independent Directors.
+A similar arrangement was in place during the Reporting Period and accordingly, the Company was not in compliance with Recommendation 2.1 during the financial year.
 These arrangements will be reviewed periodically by the Board to ensure that they continue to be appropriate to the Company's circumstances.

-Recommendations of candidates for new directors are made by the directors for consideration by the Committee and then Board as a whole.
+Recommendations of candidates for any position of new director are made by the directors for consideration by the Board as a whole.
 If it is necessary to appoint a new director to fill a vacancy on the Board or to complement the existing Board, a wide potential base of possible candidates is considered.
 If a candidate is recommended by a director, the Board assesses that proposed new director against a range of criteria including background, experience, professional skills, personal qualities, availability to commit to the Board's activities and the potential for the candidate's skills to augment the existing Board.
 If these criteria are met and the Board appoints the candidate as a director, that director must retire at the next following General Meeting of Shareholders and will be eligible for election by shareholders at that General Meeting.